datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 In our example, you can recognise the key 'on_off', an `integer` with value `1`: The light is on.

-**Commit and Push!** You've wrote a new piece of code, let's make sure that Git keeps a version of it.
+**Commit and Push!** You've written a new piece of code, let's make sure that Git keeps a version of it.
 To do so, repeat [Task 1.3](#task-13-stage-and-commit-changes) and [Task 1.4](#task-14-stage-and-commit-changes).
 Your commit message could be 'controlling the light bulb'

-# Step 4 Control flow
+# Step 4  Shaping the Lamp's Behaviour

-TODO For loop, if-else and other loops (focused on to control the lights bulb)

-In programming, if you want to control the flow of your code execution(For example keep the light bulb blinking for 30 seconds"), you can achieve that using control flow statements.
-There are different kind of Control Statements which you can use according your code logic.
-We will discuss some of these statements in the sections below to with our smart-bulb.
+So far we have explored variables and states to store information throughout our code, and we can use use the `kasa` library to control a connected light bulb.
+In this step, we want to shape the behaviour of the light to make it blinks for 5 seconds.
+We achieve this with conditions and repetitions: we call these elements `control flow statements`.

-# Step 4.1 Condition
+# Step 4.1 Toggle switch

-As the name suggests, conditions is the checkpoint in your code to make sure it won't execute the particular block of code until the condition is fulfilled.
-The most commonly conditions are `if..else` and `while` condition.
+As the name suggests, conditions are checkpoints in your code to make sure it won't execute the particular block of code until the condition is fulfilled.

 Lets explore the `if..else` condition with our light-bulb example:

 Here we will first extract the current stat of the light.
 Then using `if` condition we will check if the light is ON, if it is than we will turn it OFF.
 Otherwise using `else` we will turn the light ON.
 After updating the light stats, we will print it's current status as well.

-Copy & Paste the below code in you `light.py` file (erase the code we typed before) and run the script from terminal (you know how to run the script from terminal, we did it in last step):
+Copy & Paste the below code in you `light.py` file (erase the code we typed before) and run the script from Terminal (you know how to run the script from Terminal, we did it in last step):

 ```python
 import asyncio